-- SOC 380 Social Work I-Introduction to Social Work (3) History of social work and its knowledge base and values; professionalization of social work; social service clientele and issues confronting the profession. - SOC 382 Social Work II-Social Welfare as a Social Institution (3) The welfare system and the function of public and private agencies; the social security act; influencing social policy and legislation; issues in social reform; gaps in social welfare. - SOC 403 Social Research (3) Problems in conducting sociological research; conceptualizing research, developing a research design, collecting and analyzing data.
-Prerequisite: at least 2 courses in sociology. - SOC 405 Socialization: Ethnicity and Social Class (3) The process by which the individual learns the social and cultural requirements to function in roles associated with race/ ethnic group membership and social class position. - SOC 410 Sociology of Education (3) A study of the role of educational institutions in society, as agents of socialization and as sources for social change.
+- SOC 380 Social Work I-Introduction to Social Work (3) History of social work and its knowledge base and values; professionalization of social work; social service clientele and issues confronting the profession. - SOC 382 Social Work II-Social Welfare as a Social Institution (3) The welfare system and the function of public and private agencies; the social security act; influencing social policy and legislation; issues in social reform; gaps in social welfare. - SOC 390 Marriage and Family (3) Examine historical, functional, institutional and crosscultural perspectives.
+Study dating, courtship, mate selection, communication, parenthood, in-laws, divorce and remarriage. - SOC 403 Social Research (3) Problems in conducting sociological research; conceptualizing research, developing a research design, collecting and analyzing data.
+Prerequisite: at least 2 courses in sociology. - SOC 405 Socialization: Ethnicity and Social Class (3) The process by which the individual learns the social and cultural requirements to function in roles associated with race/ethnic group membership and social class position. - SOC 410 Sociology of Education (3) A study of the role of educational institutions in society, as agents of socialization and as sources for social change.
 Relations with other social institutions and the community will be discussed. - SOC 415 Sociology of Organization (3) Contemporary empirical studies in organizations: prisons, governmental bodies, unions and hospitals.
 Prerequisites: SOC 311 strongly recommended. - SOC 417 Industrial Sociology (3) Social organization of work in industrial society.
 Industrial conflict, impact of technology on work and morale and productivity of workers.
 Prerequisite: SOC 415 recommended. - SOC 427 Sociological Theory (3) Classical and contemporary theorists: Marx, Weber, Durkheim, Pareto, Homans and Parsons among others.
 Substantive theories of social organization.
 Prerequisite: At least 2 courses in sociology. - SOC 431 Criminology (3) Criminal behavior patterns, behavior of police and courts in handling criminal offenders.
-Social control in confinement and treatment of criminals. - SOC 440 Aging and Society (3) Social aspects of aging, status and role of elderly, personal and social adjustment to old age, retirement, living arrangements, community resources, political power and implications for welfare. - SOC 444 Racial and Cultural Minorities (3) Emergence of ethnic and racial minorities, comparative ethnic relations, racism and ethnocentrism, future trends in relations between minorities and the dominant society. - SOC 450 Sociology of Mass Communications (3) The relationship of advanced industrial technology and social institutions on the content and effects of mass media forms of communication, communication systems and public responses to mass communications. - SOC 475 Population Problems (3) Social sources for population size, composition and distribution: relations of population to social organization and human welfare: recent trends in populations with consequences for policy and programs. - SOC 480 Urban Studies (3) Social and ecological organization of cities.
+Social control in confinement and treatment of criminals. - SOC 432 Theories of Criminal Behavior (3) Principal theories used to explain criminality: classical naturalist, positivist, critical, and general eclectic.
+Research and correctional practice as a reflection of underlying theory. - SOC 444 Racial and Cultural Minorities (3) Emergence of ethnic and racial minorities, comparative ethnic relations, racism and ethnocentrism, future trends in relations between minorities and the dominant society. - SOC 450 Sociology of Mass Communications (3) The relationship of advanced industrial technology and social institutions on the content and effects of mass media forms of communication, communication systems and public responses to mass communications. - SOC 460 Social Gerontology (3) Social influences on aging individuals.
+Examination of theories of aging and the life cycle; age status; age-sex roles, health, community participation, family relations, work, leisure, retirement, housing, finance. - SOC 461 Social Work with Aging (3) An examination of the social systems and methods for delivering services to the aging population.
+Skills necessary for intervention work. - SOC 465 Thanatology (3) Central issues concerning death and dying.
+The role of institutions in socializing persons toward death.
+Changes in attitudes toward death over the life cycle.
+Examination of the dying process, funeral, bereavement, living will, euthanasia, and views on life after death. - SOC 475 Population Problems (3) Social sources for population size, composition and distribution: relations of population to social organization and human welfare: recent trends in populations with consequences for policy and programs.

+- SOC 480 Urban Studies (3) Social and ecological organization of cities.
 Emphasis on the American city: its settlement patterns, ethnic and racial groups and impact of urbanism on personality. - SOC 493 Independent Research in Sociology (3) Study or research under supervision of a member of the faculty.
 Students wishing to enroll should prepare a short plan for this coursework.